Apachi1337/my-devops-journey/linux/OverTheWire - Level 19.md

 ```bash
 cGWpMaKXVwDUNgPAVJbWYuGHVn9zl3j8
 ```
-Once logged in, we se a file called `bandit20-do` using `ls`.
+Once logged in, we see a file called `bandit20-do` using `ls`.
 We then use `ls-l` to check the permissions of the file and the output showed:
 ```bash
 -rwsr-x--- 1 bandit20 bandit19 14880 Sep 19 07:08 bandit20-do
 ```